Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Weakly graded monoidal categories

 We observe that $w_{\mathcal{A}}$ is precisely $\mathscr{J}_{1_{\mathcal{A}}}(w)$ as defined above, where we consider the identity functor $1_{\mathcal{A}}$ as an object in $\mathrm{Iter}(\mathcal{A})$.
 Applying $\mathscr{J}_{1_{\mathcal{A}}}$ to any path between $u$ and $v$ gives a isomorphism in $\mathrm{Iter}(\mathcal{A})$ between $u_{\mathcal{A}}$ and $v_{\mathcal{A}}$, or in other words, a natural isomorphism between the two functors.
 Uniqueness of this natural isomorphism follows from Proposition~\ref{prop:jpathsequal}. \end{proof}

-\begin{Acknowledgements*} The first and third authors thank the Institut Henri Poincar\'e for hosting us during the thematic trimester on representation theory. and the first author thanks Oberwolfach Institute for hosting him during the mini-workshop ``Kronecker, Plethysm, and Sylow branching Coefficients and their Applications to Complexity Theory".
+\begin{Acknowledgements*} The first and third authors thank the Institut Henri Poincar\'e for hosting us during the thematic trimester on representation theory.
+The first author thanks Oberwolfach Institute for hosting him during the mini-workshop ``Kronecker, Plethysm, and Sylow branching Coefficients and their Applications to Complexity Theory".
 The first author was funded by EPSRC grant EP/V00090X/1 and the third author was funded by the Royal Commission for the Exhibition of 1851.
-We would also like to thank Jon Brundan and Martina Lanini for entertaining and informative discussions and and Geordie Williamson for helpful comments on a previous version of this paper. \end{Acknowledgements*}
+We would also like to thank Jon Brundan and Martina Lanini for entertaining and informative discussions and Geordie Williamson and the anonymous referees for their helpful comments on a previous version of this paper. \end{Acknowledgements*}